esk79/Botfly/server/README.md

 - terminal prompt give current directory
 - stall terminal prompt if response expected (difficult)
 - consider threaded bots to send commands to groups of bots at once
+- Passwords will be sent in the clear until implement HTTPS.
+Must do this.